subutai-io/documentation/user/pages/02.working-with-subutai/01.getting-started/docs.md

 Peer owners, managers, and administrators can start using the software components built to easily access and manage peers, environments, and containers.

 * **[Using the E2E Plugin](../../software-components/e2e-plugin)**
-  This browser plugin facilitates working with peers by managing PGP-based authentication and encryption.
+  Using this browser plugin facilitates working with peers by managing PGP-based authentication and encryption.
 Tasks requiring authentication need PGP keys that can be generated and managed by the E2E plugin.
 * **[Using the Control Center](../../software-components/control-center)**
   This convenient desktop application is designed for working with Subutai Bazaar and PeerOS.
 Users can create and manage peers, environments, and containers using the features of the Control Center.
 * **[Using the Management Console](../../software-components/management-console)**